Nudibranchs are marine gastropod mollusks with soft bodies, part of the sea-slug family.

 11 fun facts about nudibranchs

 1. Nudibranchs are pretty tiny

-Most are less than 5 cm long, while others are very small, just a few millimeters.
-The largest, like the Spanish dancer, rarely exceed 60 centimeters.
+Most of them are less than 5 cm long, while others are very small, just a few millimeters.
+The largest ones, like the Spanish dancer, rarely exceed 60 centimeters.

 2. There are more than 3,000 species and we can divide them into two main types:

-Dorid nudibranchs look fairly smooth, with a tuft of feather-like gills toward the back of the animal that are used to breathe.
+Dorid nudibranchs look fairly smooth, with a tuft of feather-like gills toward the back of the animal that is used to breathe.
 It also has a cover called manto.
-Some species can use this manto to swim, like for example, the spanish dancer nudibranch.
+Some species can use this manto to swim, like for example, the Spanish dancer nudibranch.